TJCourey/horiseon-rafactoring-project/README.md

 ## How to Contribute

-If you stubled across this project or are viewing it all feedback is appreciated.
+If you stubled across this project or are viewing it, all feedback is appreciated.
 Feel free to send me a message on github.com or email me at tjcourey84#gmail.com

 ## Tests